 Eventually the council agreed to the original design and an announcement was made at the town’s celebrations of Queen Victoria’s Jubilee in 1897 that the museum was finally going to be built.

-Today West Park Museum is home to Marianne’s Egyptian collections and to the artwork of local artist Charles Tunnicliffe, famous for his natural history illustrations.
+Today West Park Museum contains some of Marianne’s original collections and the artwork of local artist Charles Tunnicliffe, famous for his natural history illustrations.
 Macc Panda can also be found at West Park Museum, when he’s not out and about tweeting, @MaccPanda.
 The Giant Panda was donated to the museum by Captain Henry Brocklehurst, a descendant of Marianne, who visited China in 1935 and shot the animal.
+He is now one of Macclesfield Museums’ most popular exhibits.

 Access: Step free access.
 No toilet facilities.